3 Things I’m Not Thankful for This Thanksgiving

 Therefore humble yourselves under the mighty hand of God, that He may exalt you at the proper time, casting all your anxiety on Him, because He cares for you.
 (1 Peter 5:6-7 NASB)

 We don’t have to give in to OCD.
 It’s always a choice.
-Every time you want to check the oven to make sure it’s turned off…every time you want to grab the scissors and snip your hair…every time you want to re-check the front door to ensure it’s locked…you have a choice.
-The choice is this: give into OCD and be trapped in obsessive behaviors for your whole life—or cast your anxiety on Him.
-Because He cares deeply about His child.
+Every time that you want to check the oven to make sure it’s turned off or grab the scissors and snip your hair, you have a choice.
+The choice is this: You can give into OCD and be trapped in obsessive behaviors for your whole life—or you can cast your anxiety on Him.
+Because He cares about you deeply.

 2. Stress

-I’ve talked about my stress level before and how my stress isn’t going to end until I’m in heaven.
+I’ve talked about my stress level before and how my stress isn’t going to end until I’m in Heaven.
 I feel stressed by my busy schedule, class assignments, and growing to-do list.
 I feel stressed by the future and what I’m going to do after college.
 I feel stressed about a lot of things.
-We all do.
+Most of us do.

 But…